rude9/legal/terms-of-service.md

 # Terms of Service

-Last modified: `April 2018`
+Last modified: `December 2018`

 ## 1. Terms

-By accessing the website at https://base58.capital/, you are agreeing to be bound by these terms of service, all applicable laws, and regulations, and agree that you are responsible for compliance with any applicable local laws.
+By accessing the websites at https://base58.capital/, https://base58.ch or any of its subdomains (the "Sites"), you are agreeing to be bound by these terms of service, all applicable laws, and regulations, and agree that you are responsible for compliance with any applicable local laws.
 If you do not agree with any of these terms, you are prohibited from using or accessing this site.
-The materials contained in this website are protected by applicable copyright and trademark law.
+The materials contained in the Sites are protected by applicable copyright and trademark law.

 ## 2. Use License

-Permission is granted to temporarily download one copy of the materials (information or software) on Base58 Capital AG&#39;s website for personal, non-commercial transitory viewing only.
+Permission is granted to temporarily download one copy of the materials (information or software) on the Base58 Capital AG Sites for personal, non-commercial transitory viewing only.
 This is the grant of a license, not a transfer of title, and under this license, you may not:

 - modify or copy the materials;
 - use the materials for any commercial purpose, or for any public display (commercial or non-commercial);